Aspheles/DBOUR-Server/README.md

   - PurpleHeart
   - Arakjim

-Also a huge thanks to all DBOUR team to support us for all this time, even when we were away from the project.
+Also a huge thanks to all of the DBOUR team that supported us for all this time, even when we were away from the project.
-And to you the community, without who this project may have never exist.
+And to you the community, without you this project may have never existed.

 ## Prerequisite